joshembling/image-optimizer/README.md

 ## Installation

-You can install the package via composer, which currently works with the latest Filament version (^3.2):
+You can install the package via composer, which currently works with the latest Filament version (^3.2) and Laravel 10:

 ```bash
 composer require joshembling/image-optimizer